The hidden benefits of living abroad

 Living in Denmark, we have taken up cooking at home more frequently.
 Eating out in Copenhagen has no dimmer switch – it’s either pricey Michelin rated cuisine or bland dishes that are familiar, but not quite right (and still over-priced).
 Nothing in between.
 The good thing is, Mike and I both enjoy cooking and I have plenty of time to plan a weekly menu.
 We are also embarking on a bout of healthy living for #FitFall and tonight we had a meal that was so good I had to share the recipes here.
 Continue reading “Cooking as an Expat – Orange Ginger Soy Salmon Over Sweet Potato Noodles with End of Summer Salad”

 This week marked four months since I arrived in Copenhagen, Denmark to reunite with my partner, Mike and begin our journey as American expats.
 I was also featured on an awesome blog, Young American Expat, where they asked me to talk about my experience and provide advice.
-I decided to reflect a little deeper on this and share my thoughts here as well.
+I decided to reflect a little deeper on this and share some advice for the early stage of expatriating.

-Continue reading “Expat Life 4 Months In – Expert Advice for the Early Stage of Expatriating”
+Continue reading “Expat Life 4 Months In – Advice for the Early Stage of Expatriating”